Environmental Health Service

 LRMC Environmental Health service provides direct support for the LRMC Area of Responsibility consisting of two U.S. Army Garrison communities in Southwest Germany: USAG Rheinland-Pfalz (including Baumholder) and USAG Wiesbaden.
 Our mission includes monitoring Food Sanitation and General Hygiene through routine and comprehensive inspections, Municipal Water Quality, Hazardous Materials and Medical Waste Management and Food Safety Training Seminar.

 For Environmental Health Support, please submit a Support Request Form and email to the organizational inbox listed at the bottom of the form.

 Food Safety Information and Requirements

-Hot dogs may be served with chili and cheese as long as the chili and cheese are from commercially canned containers.
-Single serve ketchup, mustard, and relish can also be provided.
+- Hot dogs may be served with chili and cheese from commercially canned containers.
+If possible, use single serve ketchup, mustard, and relish.

 - A thermometer to monitor hot dog temperatures must be present at sale site.
 The thermometer must read from zero to 220 degrees Fahrenheit.

 - Hot dogs must be kept cold in coolers until cooked.
 Dispose of any leftover cooked hotdogs.

 - Always have sanitizing solution on hand for sanitizing utensils and clean up.